kehrenclou/haikukedoodle-frontend/README.md

 - ulid

 ## Future
-- Set up the backend for connection to openai
+- Fix some minor formatting errors
-- Deploy on Google Cloud
+- implement testing
 - Implement tone.js and functionality to play the songs back